 FOR GROWN-UPS: We strive not to collect any personal information, as described above.

 If we do have any of your personal information relating to the App, we retain your personal information for as long as reasonably necessary to fulfill the purposes outlined in this MPP and in accordance with our retention policies, as applicable, unless a longer retention period is required by applicable laws and/or regulations.

 For Beyblade Burst, once the short player matching session is over, data sent to the Photon Cloud is destroyed (except if there was a connection error, then the data is kept for problem solving purposes for 14 days).
-After a match, game stats including win/loss etc. and Blader ID are sent to Hasbro
+After a match, game stats including win/loss etc. and Multiplayer ID are sent to Hasbro.

 6. Note to Parents

-FOR GROWN UPS: Hasbro has developed the Mobile Apps to be an enjoyable experience for users, including those under 13.
-Please discuss this MPP with your children who are under 13 so that they will better understand how to use the Mobile Apps and what information they may be asked to provide when using the Mobile Apps.
+FOR GROWN-UPS: Hasbro has developed the Mobile Apps to be an enjoyable experience for users, including those under 16.
+Please discuss this MPP with your children who are under 16 so that they will better understand how to use the Mobile Apps and what information they may be asked to provide when using the Mobile Apps.
 Hasbro believes that providing its visitors with accurate and adequate notice about the Mobile Apps will inform choices and decisions about how to use the Mobile Apps and will better protect its users' privacy.
 If you have any questions or comments about this MPP, please contact us using the contact information provided below.

-Hasbro is committed to compliance with the Children’s Online Privacy Protection Act (“COPPA”), a federal law designed to protect kids online.
-We take children's privacy seriously and encourage parents to take an active role in protecting their children's privacy and online experience at all times.
+Hasbro takes the protection of children's privacy very seriously and is committed to compliance with the Children’s Online Privacy Protection Act (“COPPA”), a US law designed to protect kids online.
+We also encourage parents to take an active role in protecting their children's privacy and online experience at all times.
 Except as otherwise outlined in this MPP, we do not collect personal information from our users.

 7. You Have Rights About Your Info & Can Complain